top of page

 What is it?
 And, why should I do it?

 Compost is one of nature's best mulches and soil amendments, and you can use it instead of commercial fertilizers.
 You can make it without spending a cent.
-Compost loosens clay soils, improves soil fertility, stimulates healthy root development in plants, improves soils capacity to hold water, and attracts earthworms and other beneficial microbes to your soil.
+Compost loosens clay soils, improves soil fertility, stimulates healthy root development in plants, improves soils capacity to hold water, and attracts earthworms and other beneficial microbes to your soil. **Please note that Butler SWCD no longer sells compost bins**

 There are Two Typical Ways to Compost.